 - Pioneering the use of human rights conditions on U.S. security assistance and establishing greater transparency over military aid.

 - Launching a dialogue with U.S. Customs and Border Protection to protect the rights of migrants and border communities, halting a family separation policy, and increasing recognition of the refugee crisis in Central America.

 - Ensuring disaster relief and reconstruction assistance after hurricanes or earthquakes in Central America and Haiti.

 Partners We Bring Together

-Partners We Bring Together: The LAWG’s unique role is as coordinator and catalyst.
-We bring a broad range of partner organizations together—including humanitarian, faith, immigrant-led, labor, environmental, human rights and other civil society groups—to implement the most effective strategies to influence the policy debate.
-Please click here for a list of organizations currently participating in LAWG coalition and some of our civil society partners in the region.
+LAWG’s unique role is as coordinator and catalyst.
+We bring a broad range of partner organizations together—including humanitarian, faith, immigrant-led, labor, environmental, human rights and other civil society groups—to implement the most effective strategies to influence the U.S. policy debate.
+See our list of organizations currently participating in LAWG coalition and some of our civil society partners in the region.